MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-smart-narrative.md

 - Pinning to a dashboard
 - Using dynamic values and conditional formatting (for example, data bound title)
 - Azure Analysis Services, on-premises AS
-- KPIs, cards, multiple-row cards, maps, tables, matrices, R visuals or Python visuals, custom visuals
+- tables, matrices, R visuals or Python visuals, custom visuals
 - Summaries of visuals whose columns are grouped by other columns and for visuals that are built on a data group field
 - Cross-filtering out of a visual
 - Renaming dynamic values or editing automatically generated dynamic values